 - Empower, not overwhelm you.

-These twelve items, one for every month of the year, will give you the component to healthy, home-cooked meals.
+These twelve items, one for every month of the year, will give you the components for healthy, home-cooked meals.
 No running to the store, no scrambling to get it all made in time.
-Just re-heat and serve!
+Just reheat and serve!

-FYI, this list is completely adaptable to your region, farmers market, backyard garden, personal schedule and personal tastes.
-If you’re a backyard gardener, or you’re used to shopping your markets for seasonal foods, you’ll notice that this canning schedule follows the harvests.
+This schedule is completely adaptable to your region, farmers market, backyard garden, personal schedule, and personal tastes.
+If you’re a gardener or you’re accustomed to purchasing seasonal foods from local markets, it will be easy to see that this canning schedule follows the harvests in most temperate climates.